Actis Capital

-Actis is a global investment firm focused on the private equity, energy, infrastructure, and real estate asset classes.
+Actis LLP is a global investment firm focused on sustainable infrastructure, in particular the energy, infrastructure, and real estate asset classes.

-Actis is a signatory to the United Nations Principles for Responsible Investment (UNPRI), an investor initiative developed by the UNEP FI and the UN Global Compact.
-Actis targets consistent superior returns across asset classes over the long-term, bringing financial and social benefits to investors, consumers and communities.
-It is focused on investments in emerging markets in Africa, China, India, Latin America, and South East Asia.
+It is focused on investments in emerging markets in India, Latin America, South East Asia, the Middle East, Central and Eastern Europe, Africa and China.

 Actis was formed in July 2004, as a spinout of CDC Group plc (formerly the Commonwealth Development Corporation), an organization established by the UK Government in 1948 to invest in developing economies in Africa, Asia, and the Caribbean.
 The Actis management team acquired majority ownership of CDC's emerging markets investment platform.

+The firm was acquired by General Atlantic in 2024.

 History

 Actis was founded in 2004 as a spinout from CDC Group, the UK's development finance institution, when a 60% stake in the firm was sold to CDC managers and staff for a total consideration of £373,000.
 The new company was given a five-year 'umbrella' guarantee that it would continue to manage all CDC's existing overseas investments totalling US$900 million in CDC funds.
 According to the UK's Department for International Development, the price was agreed after a valuation by financial advisers KPMG.
 Under the 2004 deal that created Actis, if the company was to be sold on the open market within 10 years, 80% of the profits and proceeds would go back to the government.

 In 2007, UK prime minister Gordon Brown came under attack over the sell-off of Actis after it became apparent that the formerly government-owned business had made millions of pounds for its former employees.

 On 1 May 2012 the Secretary of State for International Development, Andrew Mitchell, announced that the state's remaining 40% stake had been sold to Actis management for an initial £8m.
 The deal also included a share of future profits that could be worth over £62m to the UK Government.

-In August 2013, Actis acquired the South African firm Transaction Capital's payment services unit, Paycorp, for US$95 million.

-In October 2013, the firm announced it had invested US$48 million in the Indian pharmaceuticals company Symbiotec Pharmalab for a "significant stake".